Zugamifk/araci/README.md

 #### Ruined Temple
 A large stone temple and surrounding buildings.
 Many hidden areas and destructible objects.
 Masks line the walls, and most enemies also wear masks.
 Different masks give enemies different abilities.
 There are special shrines with masks throughout the temple, and if they are prayed at, enemies with that mask will be affected (killed? mask removed? cursed?)

+## Themes
+### Symbols
+#### Hand Holding Up Three Fingers
+A sign used to identify those from the demon realm.
+Often carved into placed demons have visited, or places closely connected to their realm.

 ## Enemies
 ### Kappa
 Small but strong.
 Lives in water, hops on land.
 Usually stays in water but will attack if player is close to land.
 Smells bad, has a poison gas attack.
 Looks like a reptilian creature with a turtle shell.
 Moves very quickly in water, often hidden and submerged.